manuel-serrano/bigloo/doc/module4.md

 > [!WARNING]
 > Modules 4 are obsolete and should not be used for new code.
 > Instead [modules 5](./module5.html) should be used.
-Module 4
+Modules 4
 > are and will be maintained for backward compatibility with old code.

 > [!WARNING]
 > Contrary to the other chapters, the examples used in this
-> chapter are not directly extraced from the test suite and should
+> chapter are not directly extracted from test programs and should
 > then be considered carefully and verified.

 Program Structure